josy1024/audiosynth/README.md

 ## planned

 * octave switching with controlled by previous track and next track
-* UX - simpler user input use with key / waveform switching
+* UX - simpler user input use with key / waveform switching (by pressing x)

 # ![Mini Keyboard Example png](doc/mini-keyboard-example.png)